sotostzam/sensor-media-control/reports/report.md

 The common issue with all the above prototypes is that the user has to turn on the screen everytime, unlock the phone, press a couple of buttons maybe to navigate to the app and initialise the connection.
 We aim to build a prototype which would reduce the need for a user to do all this and can quickly go about controlling the media smoothly.

 ## Prototype

+### Limitations

+Very early during the experimentation process, we switched our focus and attempts, eliminating the idea of having the different sides of an Android device act as different actions.
+The new primary objective from that point on was to have just a single orientation (which is screen always facing the user) and support 4 distinct regions of the screen that handle the different actions.
+The explanation for this is that during our testing, we found out that it was extremelly hard to make gestures with specific orientations.

+For instance, when the screen was facing to the ground, the handling of the device became unpredicted and a lot of unwanted interactions were present.
+Focusing on four regions on the screen allowed for easier access of the variability of the controls.
+The user would only have to move the thumb to a specific region and perform a gesture.

 ### Architecture